Poetry is Power Teen Institute

 ***Due to the COVID-19 pandemic, this program will be held online.***

 Poetry is Power Teen Institute is the only free poetry and creative writing teen institute aimed at serving young people in the Inland Empire, and specifically in San Bernardino.

-For three weeks in June and July, young people will participate in courses on spoken word, comics poetry, poetic form, and the institute will culminate in a public reading and collaborative performance, in addition to a published anthology.
+Over the course of two weeks in July, young people will participate in courses on spoken word, comics poetry, poetic form, and the institute will culminate in a public reading and collaborative performance, in addition to a published anthology.

 Poetry is Power Teen Institute is sponsored by the Literary Laureate and Inlandia Institute

-During this program, teen writers from ages 13-17 will participate in writing workshops where they will generate their own work, read a variety of dynamic poems and stories, then produce an anthology of their original writing and perform for their family and friends.
+During this program, teen writers from ages 12-17 will participate in writing workshops where they will generate their own work, read a variety of dynamic poems and stories, then produce an anthology of their original writing and perform for their family and friends.
 Topics will range from spoken word poetry, poetry comics, and more.
-The program will be taught by award-winning, experienced mentor faculty writers, including Isabel Quintero, author of Gabi: A Girl in Pieces, and junior faculty members who are undergraduate and graduate students from the local colleges and universities.
+The program will be taught by award-winning, experienced mentor faculty writers and junior faculty members who are undergraduate and graduate students from the local colleges and universities.
 Poetry is Power is based on the principles of mentorship, creativity, youth empowerment, and community engagement.